dysphasia/multilist/README.md

 ### Usage

-Include filter.multilist.js & filter.multilist.css onto your webpage. jQuery & jQuery templates are also required.
+1. Include release/multilist-<version>.min.js & release/multilist-<version>.min.css onto your webpage. jQuery & jQuery templates are also required, as well as any images in the release/ directory.

-init the plugin by calling 'multilist' on a jquery object
+2. Init the plugin by calling 'multilist' on a jquery object:

 <code>$('#element').multilist(options);</code>